NilavPatel/np-time-picker-package/README.md

     default value is false.

 5.  isOkButton : boolean
-    If set to true then Ok button will be visible, and color picker will be only closed on click of Ok button.
+    If set to true then Ok button will be visible, and time picker will be only closed on click of Ok button.
     It's default value is false.

 6.  isNowButton : boolean